 Here are a few suggestions which can help:

 - Take regular breaks when using screens.
 Moving from your desk or looking away from the screen will reduce the strain on your eyes and allow you to stretch your muscles.

 - Ensure your computer screen is at arm’s length away from you.

 - Noticing and adjusting your posture when slouching will help.

 Did you know?

 We have specialised lenses for frequent screen use.
-Ask your independent optician about specialist lenses if you wear glasses regularly when using digital devices.
-They will be able to recommend lenses that protect against blue light and reduce computer vision syndrome.
+Ask your independent optician about specialist varifocal lenses or specialist single visions lenses if you wear your glasses regularly when using digital devices.
+They will be able to recommend lenses that reduce computer vision syndrome.